 2. Named After The Brahmagiri Park: Brahmagiri Wildlife Sanctuary

-Named after the Brahmagiri Park, the Brahmagiri Wildlife Sanctuary located in Coorg covers an area of 181 square kilometres with the primary vegetation being semi-evergreen forests, and shoal forest patches in grasslands and bamboos.
+Named after the Brahmagiri Park, the Brahmagiri Wildlife Sanctuary located in Coorg covers an area of 181 square kilometres with the primary vegetation being semi-evergreen forests, and shoal forest patches in grasslands and bamboo.
 Established in 1974, this wildlife sanctuary in Karnataka is surrounded by plantations of cardamom and coffee.
 The locals believe that seven sages had meditated on the top of the hill.
-You can spot interesting birds such as Malabar trogon, emerald dove, and black bulbul.
-The sanctuary is also home to many animals like the Nilgiri langurs, tigers, wild pigs, leopard, elephants, and macaques.
+You can spot interesting birds such as the Malabar trogon, emerald dove, and black bulbul.
+The sanctuary is also home to many animals like the Nilgiri langurs, tigers, wild pigs, leopards, elephants, and macaques.

 Entry Fee: INR 50 per adult, INR 25 per child

 3. The Second Largest Wildlife Sanctuary In Karnataka: Dandeli Wildlife Sanctuary

 Recognised as the second largest wildlife sanctuary in Karnataka, Dandeli Wildlife Sanctuary covers an area of 834.16 square kilometres and is located in the Uttara Kannada district.
 Declared as a National Wildlife Sanctuary in 1956, it is a paradise for wildlife lovers.
 The fauna here includes the kingfisher, woodpecker, hornbill, elephant, tiger, leopard, etc. When it comes to the flora, the sanctuary is covered with deciduous and semi-evergreen forests.
 Additionally, you can indulge in fishing, trekking, crocodile sighting and jungle safari to explore the nature and wildlife of this place.